adamrneary/backbone-memoize/Readme.md

   Lazy cache for backbone collections/models.
   It works like [underscore's memoize](http://documentcloud.github.io/underscore/#memoize), but resets cache after every event.
+It especially useful for complex computations.

 ## Installation